JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 Usage ([example](../examples/presynaptic_n1_to_postsynaptic_n2.sh)):

     ./synapse_pipeline.nf --pipeline presynaptic_n1_to_postsynaptic_n2 [arguments]

+See the [schematic of Workflow B](#synapse-prediction) above.
+This workflow requires a presynaptic channel, a postsynaptic channel, and a neuron mask channel.
+This workflow:

 When pre/postsynaptic sites are expressed in a neuron-specific manner, e.g. through the use of driver line, this workflow can:
 1) segment presynaptic and postsynaptic channels